SSENSE/node-cucumber-testrail-sync/README.md

 Then you can run the `./node_modules/.bin/cucumber-testrail-sync` command to fetch the test cases from TestRail.

+You can use the `--verify` switch to verify that your project's features files match the test cases from TestRail.

 ## Usage: *pushing test results to TestRail*

 You will first need to create the `.testrail-sync.js` config file, as described above, and set the **pushResults** option to `true`.